maryletteroa/maryletteroa.github.io/_posts/2025-03-20-Apache-Kafka.md

 This is an extension of my [2025 Learning Log]({% link _posts/2025-01-24-2025-learning-log.md %}).

-> ⚠️ This post is currently a work-in-progress as I am still going through the materials

 I started learning Apache Kafka.
 I wanted to study Flink actually but since it comes downstream of Kafka, I figured I might as well learn a bit more about Kafka first.

 I am learning through this course [The Complete Apache Kafka Practical Guide](https://www.udemy.com/course/apache_kafka/).
 The version used in the videos is a bit older and still uses [Zookeeper](https://zookeeper.apache.org/).
 So I'm going back and forth between this course and other materials I find in the [official docs](https://kafka.apache.org), the interwebs, and/or YouTube.